fudge5000/CircuitSolver/README.md

 4. If there is a voltage source between two unknown nodes, convert to a supernode

-5. Generate any compatability equasions for supernodes
+5. Generate any compatibility equations for super-nodes

-6. Generate system of KCL equasions for each of the nodes
+6. Generate system of KCL equations for each of the nodes

-7. Solve system of equasions using matricies
+7. Solve the system of equations using matrices

 8. Fill in the rest of the node voltages and use to find voltage drops over all elements